Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Processing timeUp to 120 days by law, realistically 4–11 monthsFaster (from 3 weeks to 3 months)

-Partita IVAYes, mandatoryNot always mandatory
+Partita IVAYes, mandatoryNot always required

 TaxesForfettario 5–15%Ordinary regime (high)

-Public healthcareYes (through INPS)No (private insurance ~2,000 EUR/year)
+Public healthcareYes (via INPS)No (private insurance ~EUR 2,000/year)

 Clients in ItalyCan work both in Italy and abroadOnly abroad (with exceptions)

-Conversion to long-term residence (permanent)Yes, after 5 yearsMore difficult
+Conversion to long-term residenceYes, after 5 yearsMore difficult

-ProspectFull integration, business, citizenshipTemporary option
+ProspectsFull integration, business, citizenshipTemporary option

 Detailed guide on the topic

-INPS and pension: contributions and calculation
+INPS and pensions: contributions and calculation

 The difference in taxes is 3x.
-At minimum income LA: ~1,800 EUR/year taxes.
-DN: ~6,000–8,000 EUR/year.
-At the same time LA provides public healthcare, DN does not.
+At minimum income for LA: ~EUR 1,800/year in taxes.
+DN: ~EUR 6,000–8,000/year.
+LA also gives public healthcare; DN does not.

 Immigration expert